hmdc/fasrc-ondemand-loop/TROUBLESHOOTING.md

 ### Downloads fail because storage is full
 - **Symptoms**: New downloads immediately error with filesystem quota or disk space messages.
 Existing project data fills the workspace.
-- **Resolution**: Downloaded files remain in the project workspace until manually removed.
-Free disk space by deleting unneeded files via the OnDemand Files app or archive data elsewhere before retrying the download.
+- **Resolution**: Downloaded files remain in the project directory until manually removed.
+Update the project directory on project creation to point to a lab shared folder to get more disk space as personal space is limited in FASRC cluster.
+If user still need to use the original directory, free disk space by deleting unneeded files via the OnDemand Files app or archive data elsewhere before retrying the download.

 ## Uploads